During a visit to Oahu, HAWAII magazine reader Anna Aarons fell in love with Waikiki’s rainbow shower trees and asked us:

 For any Hawaii plants you wish to take to the Mainland, the best place to start is with your home state's department of agriculture, to see if it the specific Hawaii plant you want is allowed in.
 States such as Texas, Louisiana, Florida, Arizona, and California, have restrictions on importing plants from the Islands.
 Flowers such as the hibiscus and the plumeria are not allowed into Arizona.

 The next step is exportation.
 The U.S. Department of Agriculture has very strict rules regarding the export of cut flowers, foliage, and fruits from Hawaii.
 If you’ve ever traveled out of Hawaii, you’ve probably experienced predeparture passenger baggage inspection.
-Click here for the complete list of regulated items.
+Click here for the complete list of regulated and allowed agriculture items from Hawaii.

 To make your agriculture inspection easier, many Hawaii retailers such as ABC Stores and Don Quijote sell pre-packaged plant shoots (bulbs) that have been pre-inspected for export to the U.S. Mainland and were procured from certified Hawaii nurseries.